steliosot/pwd/Class-2/README.md

 ('A4','Sarah Paulson',46,'F','C4');
 ```

-18. This command will fail!
+18. This command will fail :rotating_light:

 * Did you find the error?